rhdodds/warp3d/README.md

 % git clone https://github.com/rhdodds/warp3d  \<name for your copy of repository\>

 See the README file in the top-level distribution directory.
-There is a PowerPoint file for each platform to get started (Windows, Linux, Macs)
+On the www.warp3d.net, there is a PowerPoint file for each platform to get started (Windows, Linux, Macs.
+There is also a PowerPoint file describing steps to build executable starting with the downloaded repository from this site.